scipy-conference/scipy_proceedings/papers/David_Sanders/David_Sanders.rst

         return Interval(lower, upper)

-The interval Newton method
+The Interval Newton method
 ==========================

 As applications of interval arithmetic and of ``ValidiPy``, we will discuss two classical problems in the area of dynamical systems.
 The first is the problem of locating all periodic orbits of the dynamics, with a certain period, of the well-known logistic map.
-To do so, we will apply the *interval Newton method*.
+To do so, we will apply the *Interval Newton method*.

 The Newton (or Newton--Raphson) method is a standard algorithm for finding zeros, or roots, of a nonlinear equation, i.e. :math:`x^*` such